• Skip to primary navigation

 Marshmallow and Straws

-The children loved this one, but it did get a bit sticky and the houses are not very stable.
+The children loved this one, but it did get a bit sticky, and the houses were not very stable.
 Smaller, harder sweets and cocktail sticks might work better.

 marshmallow and straw house for a Three Little Pigs STEM Challenge